PurdueDualityLab/SoKReDoS-ASIACCS25/regex-engine-analysis/README.md

       },
       ...
     ],
-    complexity: <the predicted time complexity of the regex (i.e., exponential or polynomial)>
+    "complexity": <the predicted time complexity of the regex (i.e., exponential or polynomial)>
   },
   ...
 ]